ShrRa/interpython_hpc/_episodes/21-cpu-sequential.md

  {: .output}

 Depending on your processor, this code may take up to a couple of seconds to execute.

-Summation is one of those operations that can be vectorized.
-In Python, if we loop over an array element by element, the interpreter has to execute each iteration in Python’s high-level code, which adds overhead and slows things down.
-In contrast, C is a low-level, compiled language, meaning its instructions are executed directly by the CPU without the overhead of Python’s interpreter.
-Vectorization in this context means that instead of performing the sum one element at a time in Python, we hand the entire array to a function like `numpy.sum`, which is implemented in optimized C code.
-This function can take advantage of CPU-level optimizations, such as processing multiple elements at once (using SIMD instructions) and reducing loop overhead.
-In essence, vectorization allows Python to delegate heavy computations to fast, compiled code, giving a huge speed-up while letting us write clean, high-level Python code.
+In Python, operations like summation can be written in two different ways: either by looping over elements one at a time, or by using vectorized operations.
+When we write a loop in Python, the interpreter has to handle each iteration in high-level Python code.
+This introduces overhead and makes the operation relatively slow.

+In contrast, functions like `numpy.sum` are implemented in optimized C code.
+C is a low-level, compiled language, which means its instructions run directly on the CPU without the overhead of the Python interpreter.
+By handing the entire array to `numpy.sum`, we allow the computation to be carried out in C instead of Python.

+Vectorization can be formally defined as the process of expressing operations on entire arrays or vectors of data, rather than performing computations element by element.
+This allows compilers and libraries to use hardware-level optimizations such as SIMD (Single Instruction, Multiple Data) instructions, which process multiple elements simultaneously.

+This approach provides significant speed-ups because it reduces loop overhead and leverages efficient, low-level implementations.
+As a result, vectorization lets us write clean, high-level Python code while still achieving the efficiency of low-level compiled code.

+We will now implement the same code using `numpy.sum`

 ~~~
 # File Name - vector_numpy.py